CarlMurray/bliss-pp1/README.md

 - Google Fonts was used for all fonts on the site
 - Storyset.com and Unsplash were the sources of all imagery/illustrations
 - FontAwesome was used for the social media icons which then had additional styling applied to them
+- Favicon Generator (favicon.io) was used to generate the favicon used
 - The site is hosted on AWS Amplify
 - Custom domain registered with NameSilo, with a specific subdomain for this project (https://bliss.carlmurray.design)